|

 accommodated on Decks.
 3 and 5.
 Access to Deck 3 is provided by a stern

-bow thrusters of 900kW each, speed 19 knots Route Heysham-Douglas Flag, Isle of Man The vessel can
+two bow thrusters of 900kW each, speed 19 knots

 carry up to 500 passengers in day accommodation on short voyages, but on the